nplrkn/qcore/docs/backlog.md

   its session setup request (with no intervening delete) after not liking the response.

 ## Code cleanliness + refactoring
+-  Is this a better design model for test UEs?: https://docs.rs/rtnetlink/latest/rtnetlink/struct.RouteMessageBuilder.html
 - switch to tokio or smol
 - commonize downlink xdp and tc, or reimplement downlink tc logic in a new xdp program
 - review Arc / clone usage